-Mr. Piroch was elected as a member of the Board of Directors of Philip Morris ČR a.s. by the Annual General Meeting of Shareholders on April 26, 2019 for a period of three years.
+Pursuant to Article 14 par.
+4 of the Articles of Association, Mr. Temuroglu was appointed as a member of the Board of Directors of Philip Morris ČR a.s. by the other members of the Board of Directors on August 8, 2022, until the next General Meeting.

-In the previous five years Mr. Piroch was and still is a member of the administrative, management or supervisory bodies or a partner of the following companies:
+In the previous five years Mr. Temuroglu was and still is a member of the administrative, management or supervisory bodies or a partner of the following companies:

-Function Company Name Jurisdiction of Incorporation Date Appointed Date Resigned Member of the Board Philip Morris ČR a.s.
-Czech Republic 26.4.2019 Executive Director Philip Morris Slovakia s.r.o.
-Slovakia 8.10.2010 16.12.2016
+Function Company Name Jurisdiction of Date Appointed Date Resigned - Tunction Company Name Incorporation Date Appointed Date Resigned Member of the Board Philip Morris ČR a.s.
+Czech Republic 8.8.2022

-Stefan Bauer, Chairman of the Supervisory Board
+Stefan Bauer, Chairperson of the Supervisory Board